Doofus-Mc-Goofus/LonghornBluesky/README.md

     ![The home page of the client.
 There is a section with four tabs.
 The first tab, titled "Discover," is selected.
 Above it is a box for posting, with the default text "Whats Up?".](tease4.png)

 ## About "Trojan:Win32/Bearfoos.A!ml"
 Some people have experienced troubles running the client, as their antivirus (often Windows Defender) sometimes falsely flags the client as "Trojan:Win32/Bearfoos.A!ml".
 This is a common problem with C# applications and forensic antiviruses.
-Feel free to check the source code and compile from it to confirm it's authenticity.
+Feel free to check the source code and compile from it to confirm it's legitimacy.

 ## Upcoming Features (in no specific order)
 - Video playback